JVogel27/LanguageClassifier/README.txt

 - pydub: 				https://github.com/jiaaro/pydub

-After installing dependencies, run: python program.py "path/to/input/filename" ["extract-features" "generate-model"]
+After installing dependencies, run: python predict.py "path/to/input/filename" [extract-features generate-model]
 	- the optional parameters are not needed to predict the language of an input file.

 Directory Structure: